centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-ruckus-zonedirector-snmp.md

 ### How do I test my configuration through the CLI and what do the main parameters stand for ?

-Once the Centreon plugin installed, you can test it logging with the centreon-engine user:
+Once the Centreon Plugin installed, you can test it logging with the centreon-engine user:

 ```bash
 /usr/lib/centreon/plugins//centreon_ruckus_zonedirector_snmp.pl \